Cloudxtreme/axe-1/doc/report.md

 We present a checking tool for SPARC memory consistency which includes:

-  * an executable *operational semantics*: easy to understand but too slow to be used as a checker;
+  * an executable *operational semantics* and an equivalant *axiomatic semantics* for each consistency model (SC, TSO, PSO and RMO);

-  * an equivalant *axiomatic semantics*: harder to understand but can generate constraints that are fed to a state-of-the-art solver capable of checking traces containing thousands of instructions in under a second;
+  * the axiomatic version can generate constraints that are fed to a state-of-the-art SMT solver;

   * an automatic test framework that can check the operational and axiomatic versions of the models for equivalence on large numbers